NP0149/DSA/Stack_and_Queues/Conversions/Rules.md

  ## 2) if you encounter a '(' the elements after if it is a operands need to be added to the new string or if they are operators need to be pushed into the stack

+ ## 3)if you encounter ')' then pop the elements from the stack until u encounter '('

-3)when we are pushing elements into the stack mainly need to follow 3 steps --
+4)when we are pushing elements into the stack mainly need to follow 3 steps --

   1) if the top of the stack has less precedence than the character that need to be pushed ,then just push the character